 his way through the crowds remembering the night before.
 This was his year for glory.

 Why couldn't his wife appreciate how wonderful he was?
-But when
+When

 he arrived home after a ten-hour day, the tired, haggard woman wasn't